EQMG/Acid/README.md

 This project is being worked on part-time by a single developer, this is under heavy development, expect bugs, API changes, and plenty of missing features.

 ## Features
-This is a list of current features in Acid:
  * Multiplatform (Windows, Linux, MacOS, 32bit and 64bit)
  * Multithreaded command buffers and thread safety
  * On the fly GLSL to SPIR-V compilation and reflection